mbdebbeler/mbdebbeler.github.io/_posts/2019-11-6-Parsing-Recipes-In-Elixir.md

 In `Parser`, `parse/1` reads the .txt file and passes that long string to `Lexer.lex/1`.
 The `Lexer` module uses a "regular expression based lexical analyer generator for Erlang" called `leex`.
 That's a very long description.
 Basically, `leex` takes a charlist, uses a list of rules you wrote to clump it into meaningful blobs, and returns a list of tokens, which are tuples in the format `{type, line_number, value}`.

-To use `leex`, I simply created a `src` directory in my project and then wrote the rules for each type of token in a `.xrl` file.
+To use `leex`, I simply created a `src` directory in my project and then wrote the rules for each type of token in a `.xrl` file:

 Here are my rules: